 Identifying users through demographics

 Older people are a group that readily spring to mind when identifying potential users.
-They may be identified through the locations or residences they occupy, and may be served by local charities such as Age UK.
+They may be identified through the locations or places they live, and may be served by local charities such as Age UK.

 Schools and colleges are often well equipped with digital access which can serve students well.
 But many young people may live in homes that do not have digital access due to financial constraints.